NEONScience/neon-data-institute-2016/_posts/institute-materials/day1_monday/2016-06-20-openNeonH5_functions.md

 ## Create Spatial Extent Object

-Note - once again if the xmin,max and ymin,max were in the H5 file as attributes, this process would be much easier.
+Note - once again if the xmin, max and ymin, max were in the H5 file as attributes, this process would be more straight forward.
+NEON plans to add these attributes in the future.

-    # Create a function that grabs corner coordinates and data res
-    # and returns an extent object.
+    #' Create h5 file extent ####
+    #'
+    #' This function uses a map tie point for an h5 file and data resolution to
+    #' create and return an object of class extent.
+    #' @param filename the path to the h5 file
+    #' @param res a vector of 2 objects - x resolution, y resolution
+    #' @keywords hdf5, extent
+    #' @export
+    #' @examples
+    #' create_extent(fileName, res=c(xres, yres))

     create_extent <- function(fileName){
       # Grab upper LEFT corner coordinate from map info dataset
       mapInfo <- h5read(fileName, "map info")

       # create object with each value in the map info dataset
       mapInfo<-unlist(strsplit(mapInfo, ","))
       # grab the XY left corner coordinate (xmin,ymax)